carrot/roots-records/README.md

 roots-records stores all results in your locals schema under the `records` key.
 So, in your templates, you can access the values of json you named `books` via `records.books`.

+Inside a single view template, you can access the collection item on the `item` local.

 ## License & Contributing

 - Details on the license [can be found here](LICENSE.md)